dixonliang/CS410CourseProject/README.md

 # Sentiment Analysis for Soccer Games (CS 410 Course Project) and Documentation

 #### NOTE: You will need to provide Twitter API keys if you want to run the blank demo file.
-I have provided a notebook with already run code in file "12_5_20_ChelseaLeeds_Demo.ipynb" which goes along with the dem materials (video and presentation) for grading purposes to avoid having to go through the process.
+I have provided a notebook with already run code in file "12_5_20_ChelseaLeeds_Demo.ipynb" which goes along with the demo materials (video and presentation) for grading purposes to avoid having to go through the process.

 ### Introduction